 This beach destination is just 20 minutes from historic downtown Savannah, but it is far more affordable.
 Tybee Island has a 5-mile long beach, with several distinct areas.
 The North Beach is a great place to watch birds and ships, Mid Beach is the spot to hunt for seashells and shark teeth, South Beach is the busiest area with volleyball and dolphin-spotting, and Back River has a more secluded beach experience with a fishing pier and great views of Little Tybee.
 The area also has lots of free parks, playgrounds, and hiking trails.

 Thailand can be a cheap place to visit, and this beach on the lively island of Phuket is a great destination for travelers looking for a dose of nightlife on their beach vacation.
 Relax on the white-sand beaches and take a dip in the crystal blue water during the day, and at night, explore the city's vibrant nightlife scene.

 Palawan Island, Philippines

-This beautiful and secluded beach town in the Philippines has so many tropical activities to try.
+This beautiful island in the Philippines has so many tropical activities to try.
 You could give parasailing a go, scuba dive in Bacuit Bay, go on a jungle walk, or book a cave spelunking tour with Ugong Rock Adventures.

-Tavel a bit north to visit the beautiful beaches of El Nido, and take a day trip to Honda Bay, where you can island hop between Pandan Island, Cowrie Island, Luli Island, Starfish Island, and Verde Island.
+Travel a bit north to visit the beautiful beaches of El Nido, and take a day trip to Honda Bay, where you can island hop around.
 Even though a flight ticket to the Philippines can be pricey, hotels, food, and activities will be cheap once you arrive.